-When there are structures containing protruding or flush mounted structures, the Lightning protection is designed in such a way that those parts lie within the protection given by air terminal rods mounted over the structure.
+When structures are containing protruding or flush-mounted structures, the Lightning protection is designed in such a way that those parts lie within the protection given by air terminal rods mounted over the structure.

 The above picture depicts that the protruding structure lies within the region of protection given by the lightning rods.
 However, additional protection is required if